bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 ---------------------------  ---------------------------------------------------
 RadioTAG-Service-Provider    The display name of the tag service provider

-RadioTAG-Account-Name        The display name of the associated user account

-RadioTAG-Auth-Token          The authorization token for a client or user
-                             identity

 --------------------------------------------------------------------------------

 The `RadioTAG-Service-Provider` header should be returned in all responses.

-The `RadioTAG-Account-Name` should be returned in all responses to requests made by a client that is paired with a user account.

-The `RadioTAG-Auth-Token` header is returned when the client has been granted authorization.
-It also enables the tag service to issue a new token to replace an old one - see the next section.

-### Updating tokens

-The tag service can change the `RadioTAG-Auth-Token` in response to any authorized request (i.e. one which contains a valid Auth Token).
-The client should *always* use the last received Auth Token and update any stored value from that.
-This provides a way for a tag service to expire tokens.

-We recommend that tag service implementations allow a period of grace in which an expired token can co-exist with its replacement.
-This will address the case where the token was updated but the response was not received by the client.

 ### POST /tag